cctsirjin/riscv-te-attacks/README.md

 # W. I. P. / Not completed attacks

-The following attacks are in-progress and are not working yet.
+The following attacks are in-progress and have not been prepared for use yet.

 # Building the tests